Fermín Aldeguer

-Fermín Aldeguer Mengual (born 5 April 2005) is a Spanish Grand Prix motorcycle racer who is competing in MotoGP for BK8 Gresini Racing MotoGP in 2025.
-He became the second youngest rider (20 years and 183 days old) to win a MotoGP race to Marc Márquez after winning the 2025 Indonesian Grand Prix, and joins fellow Spanish riders Marc Márquez, Dani Pedrosa and Jorge Lorenzo in winning a race in the premier class under the age of 21 in the MotoGP era.
+Fermín Aldeguer Mengual (born 5 April 2005) is a Spanish Grand Prix motorcycle road racer who races for the Ducati satellite team Gresini Racing in MotoGP.

+Aldeguer became the second-youngest rider (20 years and 183 days old) to win a MotoGP race, behind Marc Márquez, after winning the 2025 Indonesian Grand Prix.
+He joined fellow Spanish riders Marc Márquez, Dani Pedrosa, and Jorge Lorenzo as riders to have won a premier-class race before the age of 21 in the MotoGP era.
+Aldeguer is set to leave Gresini at the end of to join the VR46 Racing Team.

 Personal life

 Aldeguer was born in Murcia, same area where the fellow MotoGP rider Pedro Acosta is from.

 Aldeguer is managed by former Grand Prix motorcycle racer Héctor Faubel.